Your7Maxx/SystemdMiner-Cleanner/README.md

 # SystemdMiner-Cleaner
 ## what is it
-Quick clean bash for cleaning SystemdMiner virus
+Quick clean bash for cleaning SystemdMiner virus.

 ## How to use
 [1] git clone https://github.com/Maxx200014/SystemdMiner-Cleaner.git